Mostafa1Jamal1/alx-higher_level_programming/0x08-python-more_classes/README.md

 - Instantiation with optional width and height: def __init__(self, width=0, height=0):
 - You are not allowed to import any module

+`2-rectangle.py` -> add to the previous module with:
+- Public instance method: def area(self): that returns the rectangle area
+- Public instance method: def perimeter(self): that returns the rectangle perimeter:
+	* if width or height is equal to 0, perimeter is equal to 0